-On March 10th I was lucky enough to be able to sit down with Q-Tip (pictured above with Nicky of HEAVy after both their shows in Paradiso, Amsterdam) for about 30 minutes and ask him some of the many questions I’ve had for years as a real A Tribe Called Quest fanatic.
+On March 10th I was lucky enough to be able to sit down with Q-Tip, after his show in Paradiso Amsterdam, for about 30 minutes and ask him some of the many questions I’ve had for years as a real A Tribe Called Quest fanatic.
 My original reason for wanting to interview him was to hear his side of the story on the “Got Til It’s Gone” situation that Dilla shed light on in the 2003 Dustbusters audio interview.
 I intended to make it an audio interview too, but the audio didn’t turn out too good hence the transcript.
 Check it out after the jump.

 I read in a A Tribe Called Quest biography that Ali (Shaheed) had noticed you rhyming Jimmy Spicer’s “Adventures Of Super Rhyme” all the time by yourself… is that true?